Michael Aikman (rower): Rowing

 Aikman was educated at Geelong College between 1939-1951 as a 'day boy' (ie not a boarder), where he excelled academically, in sport (athletics, football, and rowing), and the performing arts (winning the Music Prize).
 He rowed in the First VIII boat at the 1950 Head of the River schoolboys' regatta, which boat (also notable for being coxed by future politician John Button) won the 'Loser's Final'.
 Aikman was Captain of Boats (ie rowing) in his final year at Geelong College, rowing in the Head of the River a second time.

 Whilst a student at the University of Melbourne, Aikman rowed for Ormond College, the University's First VIII, and the Victorian King’s Cup crew (who won in 1956).

-In 1956, Aikman was the bowman of the Australian boat which won the bronze medal in the eights event.
+In 1956 for the Melbourne Olympics the winning Kings Cup Victorian eight was selected as the Australian men's eight excepting for the 3 seat – Benfield from New South Wales.
+Aikman rowed in the bow seat of the Australian crew in their Olympic campaign to a thrilling final where the Australian boat took it to the US and Canadian crews and came away with a bronze medal in the eights event.

 Aikman remained involved in rowing as a coach at the various schools at which he taught, as well as at Hawthorn Rowing Club (in 1960).

 Aikman was a runner in the 2000 Sydney Olympics torch relay.

 In 2010, Aikman was inducted as a member of the Rowing Victoria Hall of Fame.